cloudmesh/classes/docs/source/projects.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can develop own project idea and make it as a class project upon approval.
-Describe your thought, topics and make a clear statement of the problems you identified in your project proposal.
+Describe your thought, tools, and topics and make a clear statement of the problems you identified in your project proposal.

 Project Requirement
 -------------------------------------------------------------------------------